Flathead National Forest

 SAME VIEWS, SMALLER CROWDS

-The epic wilderness areas of the Flathead National Forest show off the Rocky Mountain Front in all its wondrous glory, with mountain peaks rising through the clouds and a seemingly infinite skyline stretching as far as you can see.
+The epic wilderness areas of the Flathead National Forest show off the Rocky Mountains in all their wondrous glory, with mountain peaks rising through the clouds and a seemingly infinite skyline stretching as far as you can see.
 And the Flathead National Forest is so vast that it’s almost never overwhelmed with traffic jams, runs out of parking spots or gets backed up on the trail.
 Plus, it has a little something for every outdoor adventurer, from beginner hikes to mountain ascents, and opportunities for boating, biking, skiing, fishing and more.
 The rivers of the Flathead National Forest are great for rafting, too, and plenty of skilled outfitters can guide you where you want to go.
 And if your journey will be lasting through the night, the forest service offers 15 cabins ranging from primitive, remote options to easy-to-access ones with electricity.

 Need a tip on where to start in the Flathead National Forest?
 The Jewel Basin’s a lovely, easy-to-access spot just south of Kalispell that includes popular hikes to Birch Lake, Mt.
 Aeneas and Strawberry Lake, or visit the Tally Lake Ranger Station in Kalispell and ask a friendly ranger to help design your perfect day.